khanali21/khanali21.github.io/_posts/2016-12-12-short-story-long.md

 <br/>--Mike Cohen <a href='https://www.mountaingoatsoftware.com/agile/user-stories'>User Stories</a>

 User stories serve several different purposes including:<br/>

 1. They are the basic constituent of Sprint planning. <br/>
 2. They also depict the velocity of the team if appropriately sized.<br/>
-3. Interdependencies in user stories help in resource scheduling<br/>
+3. Inter-dependencies in user stories help in resource scheduling<br/>
 4. **User stories are basis for the automation**, the whole automation revolves around the user story from inception to completion and then in production, a user story serves as the pivot for any good automation. <br/>
 5. And last but not the least user stories are the basis of completion of the project for client and developer alike.<br/>